Ton Lindhout

 Where to start?

+These are Ton’s own words about his paintings: “My interest in nature and its landscape, near and far, always inspires me to show the essence of a landscape through paint and canvas.
 I also want to ask myself what I actually see and what might be doomed to disappear.
 The exact rendering is not what interests me, I am interested in the layering that is visible in every landscape.
 It fascinates me to allow abstraction so that everyone can come up with their own “story”.